 China's education system is unique and foreign ESL teachers are welcomed with open arms.

 So what are you waiting for?
 Apply for a teaching in China job today!

-So you want to teach English in China but still have a few burning questions?
+So you're thinking about teaching in China and have a few burning questions?
 Here are some of the most common questions people ask.

-You'll have the opportunity to visit wonderful attractions like the Forbidden City in Beijing.
+You'll have the opportunity to visit wonderful attractions while teaching in China (pictured: Forbidden City, Beijing).

-According to the State Administration for Foreign Expert Affairs (SAFEA), which sets down the regulations and guidelines for foreign teachers in China, you should hold a bachelor’s degree and more than two years of related work experience to teach English in China.
+According to the Chinese governing body which sets the guidelines for foreign teachers in China, you should hold a bachelor’s degree and more than two years of related work experience to teach in China.

-There are particular visa requirements that you must satisfy to teach English in China, e.g. you should be in good health and not have criminal convictions.
-Applying for a Z visa can take time so it’s best to start preparing early.
+There are particular visa requirements that you must satisfy to teach in China.
+For example, you should be in good health and not have criminal convictions.

 You generally need a bachelor's degree and TEFL certificate to teach in China.